-It’s almost June and you know what that means!
-School Year 2016-2017 is wrapping up and the summer sun is calling your name!
-Before you and your district’s nutrition staff transition into summer break, read this list of helpful to-do’s.
-Head into this summer on top of the game and more prepared than ever for next year.
+It’s summer time and you know what that means!
+School Year 2018-2019 is wrapped up and the summer sun is calling your name!
+As you and your district’s nutrition staff transition into summer break, read this helpful list of ways to head into this summer on top of the game and come back more prepared than ever for next year.

 1. Properly store computers and Point-of-Service (POS) machines.

 Protect your electronic devices from the elements as much as possible.
 Store all computers, POS machines, and digital menu boards in a climate-controlled facility (think air conditioning and humidity control).
 Additionally, it is always recommended to protect all devices with a cover or drape of some kind to prevent dust from settling into nooks and crannies.

 Label machines properly so removal from storage in the fall is a cinch.
 Make sure to denote whether the machine is a managerial-level machine, and the location where the machine is configured.
 We’ve observed many chaotic situations in August where districts are left scrambling to figure out which machines go where.
 Keep this in mind for best practice to get ahead of the game when closing up shop for the summer.

 2. Unplug large appliances or turn off the kitchen breaker box.

 This is a money saving tip that is often overlooked by many districts heading into summer.
 If you have locations that don’t host events during the summer, feeding or otherwise, it may be wise to completely remove that site’s large appliances (ovens, refrigerators, coolers, etc.) from electrical current.
 Even if not switched on, plugged in appliances still pull electricity and cost your district valuable dollars.

 3. Assess your inventory.
 Figure out what goes and what stays.